-CONTINUING DIRECTORS--CLASS III--TERMS EXPIRING 2002
+NOMINEES FOR DIRECTOR-CLASS III-TERMS EXPIRING 2005

-RONALD L. KUEHN, JR., age 65, is former Chairman of the Board and a current director of El Paso Energy Corporation, a diversified natural gas company.
+RONALD L. KUEHN, JR., age 66, is former Chairman of the Board and a current director of El Paso Corporation, a diversified natural gas company.
 He has served as one of our directors since 1975.
-Mr. Kuehn is also a director of AmSouth Bancorporation, The Dun & Bradstreet Corporation, Praxair, Inc., Protective Life Corporation and Union Carbide Corporation, and is a member of the Board of Trustees of Tuskegee University.
-From 1994 to 1999, Mr. Kuehn served as Chairman and Chief Executive Officer of Sonat Inc. prior to its merger with El Paso Energy Corporation, and from 1999 to 2000 he served as Chairman of the Board of El Paso Energy Corporation.
+Mr. Kuehn is also a director of AmSouth Bancorporation, The Dun & Bradstreet Corporation and Praxair, Inc., and is a member of the Board of Trustees of Tuskegee University.
+From 1984 to 1999, Mr. Kuehn served as Chairman and Chief Executive Officer of Sonat Inc. prior to its merger with El Paso Energy Corporation (now known as El Paso Corporation), and from 1999 to 2000 he served as Chairman of the Board of El Paso Energy Corporation.

-PAUL B. LOYD, JR., age 54, has served as one of our directors since the R&B Falcon merger.
-Before the merger, he served as Chairman of the Board of R&B Falcon Corporation since January 1998 and Chief Executive Officer since April 1999.
+PAUL B. LOYD, JR., age 55, has served as one of our directors since our merger with R&B Falcon Corporation described below.
+Before the merger, he served as Chairman of the Board of R&B Falcon since January 1998 and Chief Executive Officer since April 1999.
 He was CEO and Chairman of the Board of R&B Falcon Drilling (International & Deepwater) Inc. (formerly Reading & Bates Corporation) from 1991 through 1997.
-Mr. Loyd has 30 years of experience in the offshore drilling industry, having joined Reading & Bates in 1970 in its management-training program.
+Mr. Loyd has over 30 years of experience in the offshore drilling industry, having joined Reading & Bates in 1970 in its management-training program.
 He also is a Director of Carrizo Oil & Gas Inc., Frontier Oil Corporation, Enterprise Oil plc and is on the Board of Trustees of Southern Methodist University.

-ROBERTO MONTI, age 61, has served as the Executive Vice President of Exploration and Production for Repsol YPF since July 1999.
+ROBERTO MONTI, age 62, is the retired Executive Vice President of Exploration and Production for Repsol YPF.
 He was the President and Chief Executive Officer of YPF Sociedad Anonima from September 1995 to June 1999 prior to its acquisition by Repsol.
 From October 1993 to July 1995, he served as President of Dowell, a division of Schlumberger.
-Mr. Monti has served as one of our directors since the Sedco Forex merger.
+Mr. Monti has served as one of our directors since the Sedco Forex merger described below.

-IAN C. STRACHAN, age 57, is a director of Reuters Group PLC and Instmet Corporation.
+IAN C. STRACHAN, age 58, is a director of Reuters Group PLC, Instinet Corporation, Harsco Corporation and Johnson Matthey plc.
 He served as Deputy Chairman of Invensys plc from 1999 to 2000.
-He served as Chief Executive Officer from January 1996 and Executive Director from May 1995 of BTR plc until its merger with Siebe plc in 1999, when it changed its name to Invensys plc.
-From 1987 until 1995, Mr. Strachan was with Rio Tinto plc, serving as Chief Financial Officer and Executive Director from 1989 until 1991 and as Deputy Chief Executive Officer and Executive Director from 1991 until 1995.
+He served as Chief Executive Officer from January 1996 of BTR plc until its merger with Siebe plc in 1999, when it changed its name to Invensys plc.
+From 1987 until 1995, Mr. Strachan was with Rio Tinto plc, serving as Chief Financial Officer from 1987 until 1991 and as Deputy Chief Executive Officer from 1991 until 1995.
 He was employed by Exxon Corporation from 1970 to 1986.
 Mr. Strachan has served as one of our directors since the Sedco Forex merger.